 Lopamudra Raut is people’s favourite in BiggBoss10 but not friends with VJ Bani

-Mumbai,Feb, 1:As one of the three finalists of reality show Bigg Boss, Nagpur girl Lopamudra Raut (Miss United Continents 2016, second Runner-up) has won the adulation of the masses, though it is Manveer Gurjar who has won the show.
-Lopa admits that she is ‘exhausted physically and mentally and needs a vacation to recharge her soul,’ but she goes on to add that she is not scared of taking another plunge into the reality world.

-They were constantly at loggerheads on the just concluded reality show “Bigg Boss” but Bani Judge believes it is not “difficult” to be friends with Lopamudra Raut and there is scope for patch up in future.
+hey were constantly at loggerheadson the just concluded reality show “Bigg Boss” but Bani Judge believes it is not “difficult” to be friends with Lopamudra Raut and there is scope for patch up in future.

 While Bani came second, the model bagged the third spot on the show that ended last night.